Warsaw from above

-Palac Kultury, Warsaw Palac Kultury as seen from my room.
+Palac Kultury, Warsaw Palac Kultury as seen from my room at InterContinental.

 Barbican, Warsaw Barbican in the old town.

-These days Poland in general and the capital in particular has seen an increase in tourists.
-Warsaw has become a vibrant city, stealing visitors from the ever popular Krakow.
-Even though almost all of the old town was destroyed in 1944, the buildings have been rebuilt and looks just like in the old photos.
-I sat down for a coffee at the main square, Rynek Starego Miastra, and looked up at the meticulously restored facades.
+These days Poland has seen an increase in tourists.
+Warsaw has become a vibrant city, stealing more visitors from the ever popular Krakow.
+Even though most of the old town was destroyed in 1944, the buildings have been rebuilt and looks just like in the old photos.
+I sit down for a coffee at the main square, Rynek Starego Miastra, and look up at the meticulously restored facades.

 Comments